michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 ### Compact multi-signatures for smaller blockchains

-*Research by Dan Boneh, Manu Drijvers and Gregory Neven*
+*Research by Dan Boneh, Manu Drijvers, and Gregory Neven*

 This talk describes an alternative to the Schnorr signature scheme described in the [MuSig paper][] that makes use of [pairing-based cryptography][],